mozman/ezdxf/README.rst

 You can open/save every DXF file without loosing any content, but not every content is supported by this package.
 Unknown tags in the DXF file will be ignored but preserved for saving.
-With this behavior it should be possible to open also newer DXF versions without problems.
+With this behavior it should be possible to open also DXF drawings that contains data from 3rd party applications.

 Supported DXF Version
 ---------------------